CollinRooney12/htsprophet/README.md

 I pulled the data so that date was in the first column, my layers were the middle columns, and the number I wanted to forecast was in the last column.

-I made a function called **makeWeekly()** (Assumes you have max 4 categorical columns), that rolls up your data into the weekly level.
+I made a function called **makeWeekly()** , that rolls up your data into the weekly level.
 It’s not a necessary function, it was mostly just convenient for me.

 So the data looked like this: